ferstl/cwdapache-rhel7/README.md

 # Apache Connector for Crowd
 This is the source code for the Crowd Apache/Subversion connector.
 The connector is no longer supported by Atlassian as of 31 December 2014.
-See [Integrating Crowd with Apache](https://confluence.atlassian.com/x/rgGY) for background information and usage instructions.

 # Building